This post may contain affiliate links. Please read our disclosure policy.

-This sweet potato smoothie is the perfect transition into Fall.
-It’s still nice and refreshingly cool because we aren’t quite into fall-ish weather, but seriously tastes like Thanksgiving in your mouth; which was my original name for this treat.
+This sweet potato smoothie recipe is the perfect transition into Fall.
+It’s still nice and refreshingly cool because we aren’t quite into fall-ish weather, but seriously tastes like a Thanksgiving smoothie in your mouth; which was my original name for this treat.
 I know a smoothie with sweet potato might sound a bit odd, but you have to give it a try.

 Moving to Oklahoma from Florida, I was reminded that most of the United States has actual seasons.
 Fall is such a beautiful one.
 From the start of school and Friday night football games to cooler weather and bonfires, this season holds so much.